 I generally do a quick visual survey of the property and determine what purpose different areas (back yard, side yards, front yard) will serve.
 Foundation plantings, specimen plantings, shade tree plantings, ornamental plantings, and screen plantings, would be the five function categories I think of in landscape design.
 In certain situations, it’s necessary to add in erosion control plantings, too.
 With those categories in mind, I like to think of how the property owner will use different spaces.
 I often ask to go inside the house so I can see the views of the property from the most used spaces inside: the sitting areas, the kitchen, even upstairs looking down.
 Can the parent’s easily see the kids’ play area from inside?
 Is there an eyesore or privacy issue next door that needs a living screen?
 Are the walkways wide enough for people to walk side by side?
 Is the driveway designed in such a way that you can actually get the car in the garage?
 Can you get an extra vehicle or guest’s vehicle in the drive with just a tad more driveway space?
 These are all questions that should be answered before committing to a final design and install.

 Foundation plantings begin the transition from structure to nature.
 Boxwoods and compact hollies are the archetypal foundation planting base, and with good reason.
 They have a compact, formal growth habit.
 There are some more original options that I like to use including certain laurels and gardenias, but generally I believe it’s a mistake to use free flowing shapes – think Eleagnus or Ligustrum – right up against the right angles and straight lines of a home’s foundation.
 In order to maintain that level of formality in the foundation planting, it’s best not to use edible crops here.
-As the plantings are best flowing gradually from formal to more casual, save those edibles for the periphery.
+As the plantings are intended to flow gradually from formal to more casual, save those edibles for the periphery.

 If you’re starting from scratch, try to visualize the focal point of the house.
 It’s usually the front door, but not always.
 Once that’s identified, try to imagine a visual funnel, where as you move away from the center, your plants get taller.
 This can get complicated when you have existing specimen plants or trees to consider.
 You’re looking for balance here, not symmetry, but even then it can be a real challenge when you have, say, a big Magnolia tree in the front yard not too far from the house.
 How do you create a balanced look then?
 You do the best you can with the foundation planting, and then you start thinking about the peripheral plantings that help bring everything together as a whole.

-These type of plants have an unique shape, color, or texture (sometimes all those aspects) and can stand alone as a point of interest.
+These type of plants have a unique shape, color, or texture (sometimes all those aspects) and can stand alone as a point of interest.
 The Japanese Maples, Acer palmatum, are a good example, and, while they are probably overused, it’s hard not appreciate them.
 I’ve used everything from the truly unique Harry Lauder’s Walking Stick, to Winter Daphne, to single trunk Crape Myrtles and Weeping Cherry trees.
 These plants can stand alone in a lawn area, especially the ornamental trees, but, I typically like to place them in a bed that’s shaped to highlight the specimen.

 This surrounding bed space is an easy place to begin substituting edible plants for standard nursery plants.
 Self-pollinating fruit trees like peaches and pears are a good choice as they are easy to grow.
 One great choice is the Fuyu Asian persimmon.
 Unlike the native persimmon tree (Diospyros virginiana,) the Fuyu Asian persimmon bears much larger fruit and lends itself readily to unique, even extreme, trellising options.
 Best of all, the fruit has none of the bitter tanins associated with the native persimmon fruit.
 I will be experimenting next Fall with trellising these trees into an arbor and along a fence as a screen planting.